20 Best Books For Twenty Somethings as You Begin Your Adult Life

 6. What Color is Your Parachute? by Richard Bolles

 Originally published in 1973, What Color is Your Parachute remains one of the best books about finding your dream career that’s ever been written.
 It’s updated each year to reflect the ever-changing job outlook.
 Author Richard Bolles says that traditional job search methods, such as responding to job listings and sending out resumes, are not effective.
 Instead, job seekers should focus on their strengths, skills, and interests.
-The book offers exercises and tools to help readers discover their unique skills and passions and to create a plan for finding a job or career that aligns with their values and goals.
-It also guides networking, interviewing, and negotiating job offers.

 “This is your search, and you get to control how it goes.”